maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ![image](https://maelfabien.github.io/assets/images/expl_1.png)

-It's quite easy to notice how we tend to make more mistakes for the latest authors.
-These painters are also those whom fo we have the least observations.
+It's easy to understand that mistakes are made more frequently with latest authors, given that we have fewer observations for these.

 # More feature engineering

 ## Technique

 Alright, we are now ready to move on and add other variables by improving the feature engineering.
-By looking at the "Technique" feature, you can notice that we have not used the "type of painting" variable yet.
-Indeed, we only extracted the width and the height from this field.
+Looking at the "Technique" feature, you will notice that we have not used the "type of painting" variable yet.
+Indeed, only the width and height have been extracted from this field.

 The technique is systematically specified before the first comma.
-We'll split the string on the first comma if there is one and only select the first word (oil, tempera, wood...).
+We will split the string on the first comma, if there is one, and then select the first word (oil, tempera, wood...).

 ```python
 def process_tech(tech) :